britthubs/GitGuide/Github/remotessh.md

 # Making a remote github repository from a local git repository (using SSH)

-Note that this is not the same as doing it with the https url, if you use https go to [test](test).
-If you want to switch to SSH, go to [the instructions for setting up ssh](setupssh.md).
+Note that this is not the same as doing it with the https url, if you use https go to [the instructions for remote control with https](Github/remotehttps.md).
+If you want to switch to SSH, go to [the instructions for setting up ssh](Github/setupssh.md) first.

 ## How?
 1. Make a new repository on Github.
 Don't add README.md if the local repository has any files.